-The Department Budgets present the Adopted Budget Plan by organizational unit.
+The Department Budgets present the Adopted Budget Plan by the Operating Budget organizational units.
 These sections describe the six divisions, their mission, functions, achievements for the past year, and priorities for the current year.
 Individual budgets, budget implementation narratives, organizational charts, and staffing level summaries are provided for each department.